EMPIRE COACH VOL. 1:

 Lacey quirked her mouth to the side, full of doubt.

-She admitted “It’s all over their face.”
+She admitted “Sure, it’s all over their face.”

 “Exactly,” Jay nodded, but Lacey didn’t relent.